Picking the right lead gen tool nowadays can be tricky.

 With incredibly comprehensive lists exploding from every crevice of Google’s search labyrinth on what seems like a daily basis (like this one from Marcus Taylor at Venture Harbour), lead gen tools are alerting you to needs that you didn’t even you had in the first place.

-While detailed lists are incredibly useful for businesses that know exactly what they want in a lead gen tool, they can also bog you down in a tidal wave of details and considerations.
+While detailed lists are handy for businesses that know exactly what they want in a lead gen tool, they can also bog you down in a tidal wave of details and considerations.

 Second only to Facebook’s 2 billion users, Instagram now boasts over 800 million users.
 That means that nearly 1/7th of the world’s entire population is using the platform.

-If you’re not able to able to find your customer base in an audience of 800 million people, you may have larger issues than finding an effective lead gen tool.
+If you’re unable to find your customer base in an audience of 800 million people, you may have more significant issues than finding an effective lead gen tool.

 If the sheer audience size isn’t enough evidence in itself, the potential for Instagram to be used as a lead gen tool is reinforced by the fact that 50% of Instagrammers follow at least one brand.